 The Task Force concluded its work at the end of March, and finalized its report for the Board on March 31, 2017.

-The Board of Trustees is reviewing the information from the Taskforce on Coeducation and will make a decision at its June 14, 2017 meeting.
+The Board of Trustees reviewed the information from the Taskforce on Coeducation and voted unanimously to open full-time undergraduate programs to men at its June 14, 2017 meeting.

 University of Saint Joseph Opens Full-Time Undergraduate Programs to Men